anasawad/GenericDelegatesCpp/README.md

 In this implementation I tried to make it:
 - Generic as much as possible.
-- Readable syntax and well commented [incomplete].
+- Readable syntax and well commented.
-- well designed [incomplete].

 Examples are included in the .cpp file.